 Unlike the dictionary definition, this shame is not only permanent but entirely unconscious.

 Whenever we encounter something that we can’t or won’t talk about, or behaviour that we can’t control, we encounter shame.

 …begins by recognising its presence and understanding its mechanics.

 Unconscious shame underlies a wide spectrum of destructive thoughts, feelings and behaviours.

-These range from minor issues like the fear of public speaking or the shame of being seen in the toilet through anxiety and panic attacks into sexual issues such as porn addiction and premature ejaculation to the most severe sexual crimes including rape and sexually motivated murder.
+These range from minor issues like the fear of public speaking or the shame of being seen in the toilet, through anxiety or a dislike of being touched, into sexual issues such as porn addiction and premature ejaculation, to the most severe sexual crimes including rape and sexually motivated murder.

 What is generational shame?

 Unconscious shame is inherited on the basis of epigenetic inheritance, causing the same negative behaviours to repeat from generation to generation.

 Unconscious shame influences a wide variety of destructive behaviours including anxiety, self-harm, porn addiction, honour-based violence and radicalisation.